-- (5) As noted above in footnote (2), these "unearned" shares from 2009 may be earned at the end of December 2011 if the Company's cumulative TSR over the three-year period 2009-2011 meets or exceeds the 75th percentile for each of the NAREIT Equity Index and the Lodging Index.
-Based on cumulative performance through December 31, 2010, no shares would vest based on the cumulative Lodging TSR, but shares based on the cumulative NAREIT TSR would meet the 75th percentile.
-Value is, therefore, calculated by multiplying the remaining NAREIT TSR shares by the price of our stock on December 31, 2010 of \$17.87. - (6) The value is calculated based on the vesting of shares at the "high" level of performance multiplied by the closing price of our stock on December 31, 2010 of \$17.87.
-This is based on our 2010 performance results which were above Target on all three annual performance measures.
+- (a) The value of the shares is based on the closing price of our stock on December 31, 2011 of \$14.88 - (5) As noted above in footnote (2), these "unearned" shares from 2009 were eligible to be earned at the end of December 2011 only if the Company's cumulative TSR over the three-year period 2009-2011 met or exceeded the 75th percentile for each of the NAREIT Equity Index and the Lodging Index.
+Based on cumulative performance through December 31, 2011, no shares vested based on the cumulative NAREIT Equity Index TSR or the Lodging Index TSR, and therefore, there is no value attributable to the shares.